The

 How does Oracle Clusterware decide to start CTSS in observe or active mode?

-CTSS is process which runs as root on each node.
+CTSS is a process which runs as root on each node.
 As soon as Oracle Clusterware is started the CTSS daemon validates if the /etc/ntp.conf file exists, if this file exists CTSS will run in observer mode.
-To determine if NTPd aemon is active cluster verification utility to get that part of the information.
+To determine if NTPd aemon is active cluster verification utility to get that part of t he information.

 How to validate CTSS is running in observer mode or active mode?